ece4180project/cageproject/README.md

 ### Hamster Wheel Exercise Monitor

 Exercise detection was done with a hall-effect sensor mounted to the cage wall in proximity to a spinning hamster wheel, which had a magnet attached to the outer rim.
 The wheel would trigger the sensor once every spin, allowing us to track physical activity.
-The Hall Effect Sensor is connected to GPIO Pin 6 with an internal pulldown enabled.
+The Hall Effect Sensor is connected to GPIO Pin 6 with an internal pulldown enabled, with the two leads connected to the GPIO Pin and Ground directly.